Chapter 102 – Reporting of Child Abuse

 C. Vehicle Searches

 Students are permitted to park on school premises as a matter of privilege, not of right.
 Designated school employees may conduct routine patrols of the student parking lots.
 The interior of a student’s vehicle, when on school premises, may be searched if there is a reasonable and articulable suspicion to believe that a District policy, rule, regulation or law has been violated.
-(Reasonable suspicion is defined in Section B.) The student driver or another individual shall be present whenever practical during the search.
+(Reasonable suspicion is defined in this regulation.
+Such searches should be conducted in the presence of the student driver when feasible and/or another adult witness when feasible.

 D. Searches by Law Enforcement Officers